tpott/pub_musings/subtitler/README.md

 Those are entirely optional.
 Because you will not be getting this certificate signed, you will see the "Not secure" warning in Chrome/other browsers.

-To run a jupyter server, I would then recommend running `jupyter notebook --certfile cert.pem --keyfile key.pem --notebook-dir notebooks/ 2> logs &` This will run the jupyter process in the [background](https://en.wikipedia.org/wiki/Background_process).
 To set a secure password for your jupyter server, you can run `python3 -c "print(open(\"/dev/urandom\", \"rb\").read(16).hex())"` to generate a long, hexicode password.
 Finally, run `jupyter notebook password` and paste the password you generated.

+To run a jupyter server, I would then recommend running `jupyter notebook --certfile cert.pem --keyfile key.pem --notebook-dir notebooks/ 2> logs &` This will run the jupyter process in the [background](https://en.wikipedia.org/wiki/Background_process).
+Or you can start a screen (for example: `screen -S jup`), and run the jupyter server there.
+Same command but replace `2> logs &` with `2>&1 | tee logs`